crillab/pbd4/README.md

 This will create a directory `dist/jars` containing the jars of PBD4 and its dependencies.
-It will also produce a gzipped-tarball `dist/pbd4.tgz`, containing all these jars, bundled with a script for executing PBD4.
+It will also produce a gzipped-tarball `dist/pbd4.tgz`, containing all these jars, bundled with a script for executing PBD4, the default configuration for KaHyPar (internally used by PBD4) and this README.

 ## Executing PBD4